uccser/cs-field-guide/text/curriculum-guides/ncea/en-assessment-guide-level-2-introduction.md

 For example: for **achieved**, a student might choose the *Characters/ Text* and *Binary Numbers* rows, and therefore show examples of *ASCII* and *Positive Numbers* in their report.
 Another student who hopes to get at least **merit** in the standard might pick the same two rows, and therefore will cover *ASCII* and *Positive Numbers*, but they will also show examples of *Uncode* and *Floating Point Numbers* (they could have picked any of the many suggestions in that row).
 They will then compare *Unicode* and *ASCII*, and then *Floating Point Numbers* and *Positive Numbers*.
 They should **not** do comparisons across data types (e.g. they should not compare a text representation with a number representation, as that does not make sense to do).

 Most of the data types are based on binary numbers.
-Therefore, all students will need to learn how to represent whole numbers in binary before attempting this part of the standard.
+Therefore, all students will need to learn how to represent whole numbers in binary before writing their report.
 However, they do not have to choose Binary Numbers as one of their two topics.
 They can just learn to represent whole numbers in binary, and then move on to using the numbers to representing Images/ Colours or Sound.
-Most students will find those topics much more interesting to evaluate, and easier to satisfy the merit criteria with - they can actually hear and see the varying Sound and Image qualities that using fewer or more bits leads to.
+Most students will find those topics much more interesting to evaluate, and easier to satisfy the merit criteria with - they can actually hear and see the varying Sound and Image qualities that using fewer or more bits leads to, and therefore include this in their discussions.

 Doing *Characters/Text* is strongly recommended, because it is the only representation that is not based on binary numbers, and therefore gives students a wider understanding of the topic of data representation.
 It is also one of the easier data types to understand the representations for.

 Generally, the students who are only aiming for achieved will be best picking binary numbers (Positive Numbers) and text (ASCII), as these are the most straightforward data representations.

+Note that hexadecimal is **not** counted as a data representation using bits (it is a human short-form of bits).
+It is okay to include it when determining the representation of a colour, although it does not count as one of the representations that are needed to meet the standard.

 ### Encoding